Blotch3D/Blotch3D/README.md

 library project with source, and the example projects.

-"BlotchExample01\_Basic" is a bare-bones Blotch3D application, where GameExample.cs contains the example code.
-Other example projects also contain a GameExample.cs, which is similar to the one from the basic example but with a few additions to it to demonstrate a certain feature.
+"BlotchExample01\_Basic" is a bare-bones Blotch3D application, where Example.cs contains the example code.
+Other example projects also contain an Example.cs, which is similar to the one from the basic example but with a few additions to it to demonstrate a certain feature.
 In fact, you can do a diff between the "BlotchExample01\_Basic" source file and another example's source file to see what extra code must be